 The Patient Protection and Affordable Care Act of 2010 extends immediate, major ramifications on the nation’s health care system, the actions of both

 Since the California Restaurant Association first published the report AIDS in the Workplace: Facts and Fears in 1985, the level of public education and

 Service animals enrich the lives of many disabled Americans by performing vital tasks to increase their owners’ safety, mobility and independence.

-Pursuant to Civil Code Section 1749.5, it is unlawful to sell gift certificates with an expiration date.
-It is also unlawful to refuse to redeem for cash when the certificate value is less than
+Pursuant to Civil Code Section 1749.5, it is unlawful to sell gift certificates or gift cards with an expiration date.
+It is also unlawful to refuse to redeem for cash when the certificate value is less than $10.

 With the passage of Proposition 64, also known as the Adult Use of Marijuana Act, California voters legalized the recreational use of marijuana for adults 21 years old and over.

 Meal and rest periods are required for every five consecutive hours worked.
 Here are the general requirements and employer obligations.

 Both state and federal laws protect employees who are serving on active duty in the military from losing any employment rights or benefits.